Anderson localization effects on doped Hubbard model: Disorder vs. doping phase diagrams

+The comparison between $U=1$ and $U=3$ results indicate that the metal-Anderson-Mott insulator transition in the weak correlation, where the AMI-0 arises (see next subsection for details), and the transition in the strong correlation regime, where the AMI arises, are sharply different.
+The AMI in fact is the byproduct of the interplay of disorder with correlation and doping, which suppress empty sites.
+We shall discuss this in more detail in Sec. \ref{sec:results}.
+For even larger $U$, the properties of the system are similar to the ones at $U=3$ when we consider the same doping and disorder values (see Appendix \ref{largeU} for details).

 Moving now to large doping, for each $U$ value it appears a region that we identify as a {\it band} AMI.
-In this case, while electronic states are always present at the Fermi level ($\rho_{av}(\omega=0)\neq 0$), the typical DOS that describes the extended states shifts to negative frequency and acquires a zero value at the Fermi level, $\rho_{typ}(\omega=0)= 0$, like the DOS of a band insulator typically does (see section \ref{mitU3} for further details).
+In this case (see section \ref{mitU3} for further details), while electronic states are always present at the Fermi level ($\rho_{av}(\omega=0)\neq 0$), the typical DOS that describes the extended states shifts to negative frequency and acquires a zero value at the Fermi level, $\rho_{typ}(\omega=0)= 0$, like the DOS of a band insulator typically does.

-By further increasing disorder $W$, at small doping, the AMI acquires a V-shaped DOS ($\rho_{av}$) at the Fermi level.
-This V-shaped DOS AMI appears at all values of the interaction $U$, at an Anderson-Mott-like MIT in the small correlation regime ($U=1$) and as a crossover within the AMI phase in the strong correlation regime ($U=3$).
-We discuss the properties of this phase in detail in the following subsection.
+By further increasing disorder $W$, at the strong correlation regime and small doping, the system crossovers from the AMI to the AMI-0, where empty sites are present.
+This AMI-0 appears at all values of the interaction $U$ (as displayed in Fig. \ref{fig:WxdopingHU}), at an Anderson-Mott-like MIT in the small correlation regime ($U=1$) and as a crossover within the Anderson-Mott insulating phase in the strong correlation regime ($U=3$).
+We discuss the properties of this region in detail in the following subsection.